activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - In my introductory article, [_The Beauty of Bayesian Learning_](/kb/the-beauty-of-bayesian-learning), I describe the essence of Bayesian learning using a simple pattern guessing demo.
 - PRML Chapter 1 \cite{bishop2006pattern} is the place to start for a succinct treatment on the topic.
-- The ideas can be further reinforced through DJCM's PhD Thesis, Chapter 2 \cite{MacKay92bayesianmethods}.
+- The ideas can be further reinforced through DJCM's [PhD Thesis](http://www.inference.org.uk/mackay/PhD.html), Chapter 2.
-- AGW's PhD Thesis Chapter 1 \cite{wilson2014thesis} provides a broader background on the big picture.
+- AGW's [PhD Thesis](http://www.cs.cmu.edu/%7Eandrewgw/andrewgwthesis.pdf) Chapter 1 provides a broader background on the big picture.

 Less so now, but often arguments around the subjectivity of the prior is brought into question.
 This is unfortunately a misdirected argument because without